 I’ve used mine in the fall on the porch quite a few times.
 Here I filled it with some seasonal mums and I love the way the color pops against the metal!

 One of my favorite sources for antiques is Atelier de Campagne.
 I love how they filled this one with some pretty flowers, which I’m thinking of doing for spring.

 Used here to hold firewood and some greens, it makes an adorable addition to Christmas decor.
 Via Tidbits & Twine.

+Love this with a plant inside!
 Via Atelier de Campagne.

-via Dream Whites.
+Heaven via Dreamy Whites.

 Here in California they are easy to find at flea markets and antique stores.
 I’ve even seen true vintage ones at both Pottery Barn and Home Goods, believe it or not.
 And nowadays, there are also lots of reproductions, which is totally fine!
 Just make sure they are labeled as such.

 There are also vintage ones available at retailers like Pottery Barn, believe it or not!
 Etsy and Ebay are also great sources for them, though you do need to add shipping costs.
 I’m actually looking to find another to use in the office to hold magazines so looks like I’ll be doing a little shopping this weekend!

 Shop the Post!

 *please note affiliate links are included for your convenience*